yummyzzzz/CoreView/README.md

   - GPU (Nvidia RTX 50.., etc.)
   - Windows (x64, Windows Enterprise, etc.)
   - Screenshot
+  - CoreView Version (You can find the CoreView version ALWAYS under the banner, e.g. [CoreView.1 - FR])

 * **Review Process:** A *CoreView* developer may reach out to request additional information if needed.